You are eligible to take medical leave and family leave to bond with a child if all of the following apply:

 - Your employer’s Federal Employer Identification Number (EIN)

-- Your bank account information, including your bank's routing number
+- Your bank account information, including your bank's routing number, if you choose direct deposit for payment

 - Information about employer-sponsored benefits, other leave you’ve taken in the past 12 months, and any other sources of income.
 Other leave and benefits may reduce the amount of benefits you receive during your paid leave.